-Stephen Joseph McArdle is currently the singer and guitarist in contemporary Irish folk band KERN with Brendan McCreanor (uilleann pipes) and Barry Kieran (fiddle).
+Stephen Joseph McArdle is 2018 Artist in Association ar Droichead Arts Centre and is currently the singer and guitarist in contemporary Irish folk band KERN with Brendan McCreanor (uilleann pipes) and Barry Kieran (fiddle).
 The band has just released its debut album False Deceiver, produced by Trevor Hutchinson (Lúnasa, The Waterboys).
 It is a mix of songs and tunes from the band’s home County of Louth along with SJ’s songs and has already garnered plenty of national airplay in Ireland (including RTE Lyric FM and Radio 1), including live appearances on Newstalk’s Pat Kenny Show and Raidio na Gaeltachta.
 The album has also received some impressive reviews.

 More information on Kern is available here.

 As a singer-songwriter, SJ has released three albums, most recently Blood and Bones in 2014.
-The songs were mostly recorded in Nashville and feature contributions from some of SJ’s heroes like Rodney Crowell, guitarist Richard Bennett (Steve Earle’s Guitar Town) and the Love Sponge Strings (Bruce Springsteen’s The Rising).
+The songs feature contributions from some of SJ’s heroes like Rodney Crowell, guitarist Richard Bennett (Steve Earle’s Guitar Town) and the Love Sponge Strings (Bruce Springsteen’s The Rising).

 Another of SJ’s songs, “Till The Docklands Drown”, is performed during Element Pictures’ A Date For Mad Mary (2016).